 “The amount required is based on how much is in the IRA and how old you are, so the larger the account balance and the older you get, the more you have to distribute,” Ellis says.

 “Creating a budget is important since most people have two income sources for retirement: Social Security and whatever they have saved.
 Projecting how much you’ll spend is critically important to know if you have enough money saved and if it will last long enough.”

 As you learn how to estimate your retirement expenses, consider what kind of lifestyle you plan to enjoy when you retire.

-“It’s common for new retirees to spend more earlier on in retirement” since they tend to be the most active, says Mazzarella of The Bullfinch Group.
+“It’s common for new retirees to spend more earlier on in retirement” since they tend to be the most active, says Mazzarella, the financial advisor.
 That can be especially true during the first two years of retirement.

 Health care has already been mentioned as a budget buster, but spending more time traveling, taking up a new hobby or buying a vacation home should also be top-of-mind when determining how to estimate your retirement expenses.

 While new experiences and adventures should be considered when estimating retirement expenses, you’ll also need to factor in unexpected expenses.
 Having an emergency fund of easily accessible cash can keep you from having to tap your retirement accounts to pay for something like a home repair or a medical bill.
 Mazzarella says to keep three to six months’ worth of expenses in emergency savings for retirement.

 Learning how to estimate your retirement expenses can help you figure out what you’ll need income-wise, but that will only get you so far.
 You still need to act to ensure you’re saving enough.
 Thanks to compound interest—when your interest starts earning interest of its own—the sooner you can start saving for retirement, the better.